The first of three Jim Carrey films turned into an

 mask.
 Cartoonist Tim Avery (Jamie

-Kennedy) became owner of the mask when his dog, Otis (Bear), found it in a
+Kennedy) became owner of the mask when his dog, Otis (creating an allusion

-creek.
-Conceiving a child while wearing the mask, Tim’s son Alvey (Ryan and Liam Falconer) was born with
+child while wearing the mask, Tim’s son Alvey (Ryan and Liam Falconer) was born with

 the powers of Loki.
 Stein again reprised his role as Dr. Newman, and Ross